appreciated/vortex-crud/README.md

 - **Styling**: Improve styling options.
 - **Check Database Index**: Since the UI and the Database is defined in a machine parsable format it is possible to check if fitting indices are available
 - **Route Filters**: Add filtering for "kanban" routes.
-- **Code Generation** Allow generating Code from a given configuration to support a top-down workflow.
+- **Code Generation** Allow generating code from a given TurboCrud HOCON configuration to support a top-down workflow including model and repository generation.

 ## Data Handling and Management
 TurboCRUD uses during development H2 database.
 The database is accessed by the service `TurboCRUDEntityManagerService`.
 The `TurboCRUDDatabaseSchemaValidator` ensures the database schema matches the HOCON configuration on startup.